Frequently asked questions

 Aboriginal employment means employing Aboriginal people from the community where the work is happening, where possible.

-The Room to Breathe program is for:
+The Improvements and Upgrades program is for:

 • homes with people sleeping in living rooms, verandas or tents because there are not enough bedrooms